Exact critical-temperature bounds for two-dimensional Ising models: Exact critical-temperature bounds

 where the reference determines

 We list some polynomials $P_q(u)$ and their roots in Tab.\ \ref{TabPq}.
 The largest eigenvalue $u_{\rm max}$ of $W_0^\dagger W_0$ is the largest root of Eq.\ (\ref{ex5}), which is fully determined by the largest value of $q_a$ (i.e. $q_{\rm max}$).
-The surprising, exact formula (\ref{ex5}) is a main result of this Letter.
+The surprising, exact formula (\ref{ex5}) is the main result of this work.
 It is unexpected, because the right-hand side is independent of any details of the lattice except the coordination numbers.